Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 3. Click on **Active Tracing** in left navigation menu.
 4. Click **New tracing session**, define the criteria and, click **Start Session**.

 Once started, traces will begin to be captured.
-Click on a trace to visualize it in the traceviewer.
+Click on a trace to visualize it in the trace viewer.

 The **default session duration** is **5 minutes** or **200 traces per session**.
 Note the sessions are retained for up to 7 days.